open-socialism/open-socialism-site/introduction.md

 ### Broad scale cooperation

-A society that can organise and direct work to the greatest good is the strongest configuration.
+A society that can organise and direct work to the greatest good is a higly desirable configuration.
 This gives the ability to deal with problems like global warming.
 Or society can achieve a deliberate balance between short term gain and long term investment eg. spend a large amount on scientific research.
 Part of this is of course, no free enterprise.

 Broad scale cooperation is the *optimisitic* base part of open socialism.
 It's on paper better but brings it's own set of issues.